microsoft/api-guidelines/graph/patterns/longRunningOperations.md

   <img src="LRO.gif" alt="The status monitor LRO flow"/>
 </p>
 <!-- markdownlint-enable MD033 -->
-RELO pattern is the preferred pattern for long running operations and should be used wherever possible.
-The pattern avoids complexity and consistent resource presentation makes things simpler for our users and tooling chain.
+The RELO pattern is the preferred pattern for long running operations and should be used wherever possible.
+The pattern avoids complexity, and consistent resource presentation makes things simpler for our users and tooling chain.

-In general Microsoft Graph APIs guidelines for LRO follow [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#13-long-running-operations).
+In general, Microsoft Graph API guidelines for LRO follow [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#13-long-running-operations).

-A single deviation from the base guidelines is that Microsoft Graph API standards require using the following response headers:
+A single deviation from the base guidelines is that Microsoft Graph API standards require that you use the following response headers:

--   Content-Location header indicates location of a RELO resource.
+- The Content-Location header indicates the location of a RELO resource.

-    -   API response says the targeted resource is being created by returning 201 status code and the resource URI provided in the Content-Location header , but indicates the request is not completed by including "Provisioning" status.
+  - The API response says the targeted resource is being created by returning a 201 status code and the resource URI is provided in the Content-Location header, but the response indicates that the request is not completed by including "Provisioning" status.

--   Location header indicates location of a new stepwise operation LRO resource.
+- The Location header indicates the location of a new stepwise operation LRO resource.

-    -    API response says the operation resource is being created at the URL provided in the Location header and indicates the request is not completed by including a 202 status code.
+  - The API response says the operation resource is being created at the URL provided in the Location header and indicates that the request is not completed by including a 202 status code.

-## When to Use this Pattern
+## When to use this pattern

- Any API call that is expected to take longer than 1 seconds in the 99th percentile, should use Long-running Operations pattern.
+Any API call that is expected to take longer than 1 second in the 99th percentile should use the long running operations pattern.

-How to select which flavor of LRO pattern to use?
-API designer can follow these
+How do you select which flavor of LRO pattern to use?
+An API designer can follow these
 heuristics:

-1. If a service can create a resource with a minimal latency and continue updating its status according to the well-defined and stable state transition model until completion then RELO model is the best choice.
+1. If a service can create a resource with a minimal latency and continue updating its status according to the well-defined and stable state transition model until completion, then the RELO model is the best choice.

-2. Otherwise a service should follow the Stepwise Operation pattern.#
+2. Otherwise, a service should follow the Stepwise Operation pattern.

-## Issues and Considerations
+## Issues and considerations

 - One or more clients MUST be able to monitor and operate on the same resource at the same time.

--  The state of the system SHOULD be always discoverable and testable.
+- The state of the system SHOULD always be discoverable and testable.
 Clients SHOULD be able to determine the system state even if the operation tracking resource is no longer active.
-Clients MAY issue a GET on some resource to determine the state of a long running operation
+Clients MAY issue a GET on some resource to determine the state of a long running operation.

--  Long running operations SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
+-  The long running operations pattern SHOULD work for clients looking to "fire and forget" and for clients looking to actively monitor and act upon results.

--  Long running operations pattern may be supplemented by [Change Notification pattern](change-notification.md)
+-  The long running operations pattern might be supplemented by the [change notification pattern](change-notification.md).

--  Cancellation does not explicitly mean rollback.
-On a per API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a canceled operation the API should return a consistent state which allows continued service.
+-  Cancellation of a long running operation does not explicitly mean a rollback.
+On a per API-defined case, it might mean a rollback, or compensation, or completion, or partial completion, etc. Following a canceled operation, the API should return a consistent state that allows continued service.

 -  A recommended minimum retention time for a stepwise operation is 24 hours.